What’s The Difference Between Cruelty-Free & Vegan?

 What Does Vegan Mean?

-First off, let’s look at what vegan means.
+First off, let’s look at what vegan means in the context of beauty products.

-The term “vegan” means that the product does not contain any animal-derived ingredients or by-products.
-Instead, it is made solely from ingredients of non-animal origin.
-This means animal-based ingredients such as honey, beeswax or lanolin should have been omitted from the product.
+Here the term “vegan” means that the product does not contain any animal-based ingredients or by-products.
+Instead, the product is made solely from ingredients of non-animal origin.

 What Does Cruelty-Free Mean?